Theology and Neuroscience

 • Jeeves, Malcolm.
 2002.
 ‘Changing Portraits of Human Nature’, Science and Christian Belief 14, no. 1: 3–32.
 Based on a lecture given at Trinity College, 2000.

 • Jeeves, Malcolm, and Warren S. Brown.
 2009.
-Neuroscience, Psychology and Religion: Illusions, Delusions, and Realities About Human Nature.
+Neuroscience, Psychology and Religion: Illusions, Delusions, and Realities about Human Nature.
 West Conshohocken, PA: Templeton Foundation.

 • Johnson, Steven.
 2001.
 Emergence: The Connected Lives of Ants, Brains, Cities, and Software.
 New York: Scribner.